Awadje/100-days-of-code-2/log.md

 **Thoughts:** On my daily job I work with VueJS and it was interesting to figure out how forms work in React. :heart: how lightweight Gatsby is.
 Really feels like the right tool for the job(In this case blogging) without too much overhead.

 **Link(s) to work**: [Michael's Gatsby Blog](https://michaelawad.io)

+### Day 1: August 11, 2019

+**Today's Progress**: Implemented disqus on the site to be able to leave comments on blog posts, together with a comment counter.
+The other thing implemented is a syntax highlighter using prismjs

+**Thoughts:** Looks like there are a lot of plugins tweaked for Gatsby.
+Can't wait to check out more! :metal:

+**Link(s) to work**: [Michael's Gatsby Blog Post](https://michaelawad.io/my-second-post/)